therealpineda/dom_helper/README.md

 ### :pencil2: Adding and Editing Elements

 #### `html(string [opt'l])`
-Returns the inner HTML of any node.
-Also accepts a string as an argument which will become the innerHTML of the element(s).
+Returns the inner HTML of the first matched node.
+Or, accepts a string as an argument which will become the innerHTML of every matched element.

 #### `append(string/element/DH collection)`
 Appends the given argument to the end of the inner HTML of the selected element(s).
 Accepts a string, HTML element, or DOM Helper collection as its argument.